ggxchain/documentation/src/developer-documentation/ibc/ibc.md

     }

     pub struct TransferMsg {
-        /// The local channel to send the packets on pub channel: String,
+        /// The local channel on which to send the packets. pub channel: String,
-        /// The remote address to send to.
+        /// The remote address to which the data should be sent.
-        /// Don't use HumanAddress as this will likely have a different Bech32 prefix than we use
+        /// Do not use HumanAddress as it might have a different Bech32 prefix than we use,
-        /// and cannot be validated locally
-        pub remote_address: String,
+        /// and it cannot be validated locally. pub remote_address: String,
-        /// How long the packet lives in seconds.
-If not specified, use default_timeout pub timeout: Option<u64>,
+        /// The duration (in seconds) for which the packet remains alive.
+If not specified, use default_timeout. pub timeout: Option<u64>,
-        /// An optional memo to add to the IBC transfer pub memo: Option<String>,
+        /// An optional memo to add to the IBC transfer. pub memo: Option<String>,
     }